jjshoots/PyFlyt/readme.md

 env = gymnasium.make("PyFlyt/QuadX-Hover-v0")

-# ommit the below line to remove renderring and let
+# omit the below line to remove rendering and let
 # the simulation go as fast as possible
 env.render()
 obs = env.reset()